NKS8/Rutgers_DS_Project_2/README.md

 # Summary

 ## Extracting & Transforming Data
-After reviewing the API docuentation in TMDB site.
+1. After reviewing the API docuentation in TMDB site.
 We concluded that we would need to pull the corresponding     "Movie ID", for each film  in our CSV.
-With this information we were than able to call in financial data (i.e. film budget/revenue) and preformer data (i.e. cast and gender).
+With this information   we were than able to call in financial data (i.e.     film budget/revenue) and preformer data (i.e. cast and gender).In order to proceed into importing this data into a data base, we needed to run internal checks within our Jupyter Notebook files to make sure that, we were in fact pulling the appropriate data.
-In order to proceed into importing this data into a data base, we needed to run internal checks within our Jupyter Notebook files to make sure that, we were in fact pulling the appropriate data.
+3. Combined NetflixOriginals1.csv and movie.json files are impoprted into jupyter notebook, and cleaned for importing into Postgress database as a movie_db.

 ## Establishing the tables